Migrate VMware VMs to Azure (agentless)

 - By default, data disks are created with host caching set to "None".
 Review and adjust data disk caching to your workload needs.
 Learn more.

 - For increased security:

-- Lock down and limit inbound traffic access with Azure Security Center - Just in time administration.
+- Lock down and limit inbound traffic access with Microsoft Defender for Cloud - Just in time administration.

 - Restrict network traffic to management endpoints with Network Security Groups.